01-interfaz/larave-remoteapi/README.md

-# larave-remoteapi
-remote api for laravel proyects.
+# Remote API Client for PHP